Tuberculosis of the Female Genital Tract

 Abdominal examination may reveal a “doughy” sensation, which has been ascribed to tubercle formation on the intestines and peritoneum.
 Ascitis, either general or sacculated, may produce distention of the abdomen.
 Tuberculous ascitis with increased intraabdominal pressure has been blamed for an occasional primary presentation such as uterine prolapse in an otherwise asymptomatic patient.71 Irregular masses caused by the matting together of intestines, omentum, and pelvic organs may be palpated.
 In an adolescent female presenting with ascitis, pain, and low-grade fever, the cause is frequently TB.37

-The possibility of TB infection of the genital tract should always be considered, especially in a patient from an area where TB is endemic, a patient with a family history of other exposure to TB, or a patient with some proven extragenital manifestations of the disease.
+The possibility of TB infection of the genital tract should always be considered, especially in a patient from an area in which TB is endemic, a patient with a family history of other exposure to TB, or a patient with some proven extragenital manifestations of the disease.

 Routine laboratory studies are of little value; most patients have a normal white blood cell count with differential, although there is a tendency to lymphocytosis.
 Anemia is sometimes seen, whereas microscopic examination of urine may show hematuria or abacteriuric pyuria if there is concomitant urinary tract involvement.38